Monstera deliciosa (Swiss Cheese Plant) Indoor Care, Propagation, Common Problems

 Light Requirements

-Monstera deliciosa grows best bright to medium, indirect light away from direct sunlight.
-Position it next to a sunless window or near a bright window where it can receive adequate light.
+Monstera deliciosa grows best in medium to bright indirect light (filtered light).
+Keep its away from direct sunlight to prevent scorching of the leaves.
+Position it next to a sunless window or near a large brightly-lit window where it will receive enough light.

-Swiss Cheese Plant produces small leaves and spindly leaf-stalks if there is not enough light and it stops growing in deep shade.
+Swiss Cheese Plant produces small leaves and spindly leaf-stalks if the light is too low and it stops growing in deep shade.
+Where the natural lighting is not adequate, you may instal grow lights to supplement it.
+Check out these full spectrum grow lights on Amazon.

 Temperature and Humidity

-The best temperature for Swiss Cheese Plant is an average warmth with a minimum of 150C.
-Keep it away from cold draughts to avoid sudden drop in temperature which can cause leaf drop and reduced growth.
+The best temperature for Swiss Cheese Plant is an average warmth of 18-290C.
+Keep it away from drafts to avoid sudden changes in temperatures which can cause leaf drop and reduced growth.

-Average room humidity is ideal for Monstera deliciosa.
+Average room humidity of 50-55% is ideal for Monstera deliciosa.
 Where the air is too dry, set the pot on a wet pebble tray to raise humidity.
-Check out these techniques on how to raise humidity for houseplants.
+Read more on how to raise humidity for indoor plants.

 Fertilizer